DilanCF/CMSC412_notes/lecture/Lecture10.md

 Who has priority here?
 * Readers?

-When we are taking a look at synch probs, it depends on how we identify the params
+When we are taking a look at synch problems, it depends on how we identify the params

 Once we define reader, any N of readers exist.
 Same goes for writers